 am was addicted to sugar.
 I don’t have a sweet tooth, I have an entire set of 32 sweet teeth.

-This was a bitter realisation I had when I found myself getting anxious and craving for a dessert post dinner and I had none at hand.
+This was a bitter realization I had when I found myself getting anxious and craving for a dessert post-dinner and I had none at hand.

 The fact that I couldn’t do without my sugar fix was disturbing.

 That is when I decided that I need to undertake a 21 Day No Sugar Challenge.

 Interestingly, I ran a poll on Instagram asking people if they thought I would be able to successfully complete the challenge, and ‘NO’ won by a huge margin!
 I was mortified and secretly agreed with them.

 Strangely, this self-doubt spurred me to start.
 I read up on the internet about this challenge and decided to come up with my own version of it.
 I wanted to set goals that challenged me and were doable.